avaritech/wordpress-immutable/README.md

 run

 terraform init

 terraform plan

 terraform build

+if you want to run the ansible setup only:

+ansible-playbook -i IPs.txt -u ec2-user -K wordpress.yml --private-key [_key file_]

 That should be it.
 Then simply browse to the IP address output to see your new wordpress installation

 ## Later versions
  Will demonstrate database and file persistence

- Will separate the web, DB, and front end tier (ELB) To include AWS monitoring setup with terraform
+ Will separate the web, DB, and front end tier (ELB)

+ To include AWS monitoring setup with terraform

+*Note: * This isn't _truly_ immutable, as you still have access to the server and could potentially make changes.